CalderaWP/Caldera-Forms/README.md

     - [Installation documentation](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
 * npm
     - [Installation documentation](https://www.npmjs.com/get-npm)

+#### Install Test Environment
+* Make sure all dependencies are installed:
+    - `composer update && npm update`
+* Install local development environment
+    - `composer wp:install
+        - Runs installer.
+Make sure Docker is running.
+May take awhile.
+    - `composer wp:activate`
+        - Activates Caldera Forms and Gutenberg and sets permalinks.
+* Go to [http://localhost:8228](http://localhost:8228) and make sure you have a WordPress site and can login.
+    - Username: admin
+    - password: password

+* Install the tests forms and pages for them.
+    - `composer wp:setup-tests`
+    - Adds forms needed for e2e tests and one page for each form.
+Useful for manual QA as well.

 ### Test Structures
 * PHP tests go in /tests and are run using phpunit